smd-369/My_Linux_Journey/linux_command_reference.md

 ### `ps aux`

 **Description**

 - Displays detailed information about all running processes, including the user, CPU and memory usage, and the command that started each process.

 **Use Cases**

 - Monitor system performance, identify resource-heavy processes, or troubleshoot unresponsive applications.

+## Command

+stderr (Standard Error) / 2> / 2>&1

+**Description**

+- Is the dedicated output stream for a program's error messages and diagnostic   output.
+It uses File Descriptor 2.

+**Use Cases**

+- Use 2> filename to redirect only the errors into a specific log file, separating them from regular output.

+- Use 2> /dev/null to silently discard unwanted error messages, such as "Permission denied" warnings.

+- Use 2>&1 to combine the error stream and standard output stream so both go to the same location, like a log file.
 ---

 # 🏗️ Project-Specific Context